 If the search is configured to search 'from center time', then the search starts from the center time of the FOCUSED window (possibly the last match).
 Otherwise the search starts from the search's marker position (possibly the last match).
 In either case, the marker is positioned at the location of the search match and then the FOCUSED window is centered on the marker.
 If the window is part of a link group, then the entire link group is centered as well (see: Link Groups).
 The center time of the FOCUSED window does not change if the search fails.

 Each Data Table, List and Waveform window has a local search button.
 When you click on a window's local search button, that window becomes the FOCUSED window and then the search is applied to it as usual (using this newly FOCUSED window).
-Clicking on a local search button is the same as clicking anywhere on a waveform or table to FOCUS it and then clicking on the Global Search button.

 Search Manger Searches